Check out this month's top recommended cards WITH NO ANNUAL FEES for US military.

 At first glance this card does not seem that special.
-The spending category bonuses aren’t great, the sign up bonus could be better, and the benefits are not as extensive as the AMEX Platinum.
+The spending category bonuses aren't great, the welcome bonus could be higher, and the benefits are not as extensive as the AMEX Platinum.

 However, with no annual fee, and a few tricks, this card becomes quite powerful for military servicemembers.
 Here are the features making this card worthwhile: